 It is generally believed that a Roman stone bridge stood on the site of Puente de Pedra.
 According to chronicles it was destroyed and rebuilt in the IXth century during the Arab tenure of the town.
 In the early XVth century it must have been a ruin, because (Anti)Pope Benedict XIII, a member of one of the most important families of the kingdom of Aragon, promoted the construction of a new bridge.
 You may wish to see the well preserved Roman bridges of Emerita Augusta (Merida).

 The north-eastern corner of the Forum gave access to some structures of the Roman river harbour.
 These were not warehouses for stocking commodities, but rather a sort of vestibule for the passage of merchants to the Forum or of travellers to the boarding quay.
 The downstream river journey was most likely rather speedy, but the upstream one was very slow because the boats were towed by oxen or horses.

 Baths: (left) "natatio", a shallow depth swimming pool; (right) portico and latrine

 In 1982 evidence of a bath establishment was found between the Forum and the Theatre.
 Subsequent excavations identified the natatio of a frigidarium (cold room), a portico near the natatio and an adjoining latrine.
-The bath establishment is dated Ist century AD and its hot and tepid rooms have not been found yet.
+The bath establishment is dated Ist century AD and its calidarium (hot room) and tepidarium (warm room) have not been found yet.
 See a page describing a day at a Roman bath establishment according to Seneca, with views of Terme di Caracalla in Rome.

 Museum Frederic Marès at Barcelona: Roman statues from Zaragoza, perhaps two nymphs (IInd century AD)